Conversational commerce is changing the face of online retail.

 However, unlike human agents, chatbots can automatically assist your site visitors regardless of your core business hours.

-What's more, these bots can even be used across social media platforms like Facebook Messenger too.
+What's more, these bots can even be used across social media platforms like Facebook Messenger too - thanks to Talkative's social media chatbots.

 It means that these chatbots can bring the point of sale to your target audience - whenever or wherever it suits them.